locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla-p1.md

 However, you may also have non-business area stakeholders with very specific requirements.
 For example, your Security & Compliance team may have concerns about PCI, PII and GDPR compliance.
 Alternatively, your CEO may prioritize consistent, neutral use of metrics across the business.
 For these stakeholders you will need a very different SLA, one that takes precedence over your other stakeholder SLAs.

-In general, you'll want to set clear expectations with everyone in the business who relies on your team's services to do their jobs.
+In general, you will want to set clear expectations with everyone in the business who relies on your team's services to do their jobs.
 The next time your service goes down, keep track of who emails or slacks you, and use that list as your starting point!

 ## Part 2
 Hopefully I have convinced you of the importance of a data warehouse SLA and you are sitting at the edge of your seat waiting for part two!.
 In my follow up post, I will explore the data warehouse SLA from the most common perspective, that of a business stakeholder.
 I will review the remaining elements of our SLA template: services provided, expected performance, problem reporting, response time, monitoring processes, issue communication and stakeholder commitment.